athomasq/athomasq.github.io/investing/portfolio.md

 ### Portfolio Notes

-🌱 All the above investments were done at what would today (late 2021) be considered pre-seed stage: very early product with minimal or zero revenue.
+🌱 All the above investments were done at what would today (2022) be considered pre-seed stage: very early product with minimal or zero revenue.

 🧭 I invest only where I think I have an edge, in either dealflow or evaluation.
 As a consequence, my portfolio tends to skew non-Bay Area, mostly B2B, and mostly under-represented or atypical founder profiles.